ElliotRedhead/LearningDjango/README.md

 ## Instructional Notes

-Views and URLs are linked via the urls.py and views.py functions.
+- Views and URLs are linked via the urls.py and views.py functions.

+- Ensure view functions are imported to urls.py alongside requirement in urlpatterns.

+- Error: "TemplateDoesNotExist at /", ensure app name e.g."todo" is in the INSTALLED_APPS list of settings.py.

 ### Commands